clingen-data-model/interpretation_json/README.md

 ## Installation

  1. (Optional) Generate the python library.
 This is only required if the model definition has changed.
+To generate run ```python3 generate_interpretation_library.py``` from the clingen_interpretation folder.

- 2. Install the module locally with ```python setup.py install```.
+ 2. Install the module locally with ```python3 setup.py install``` from the project root.
 If necessary, this will also install prerequisites.

 ## Example and Use